kevgo/text-runner/documentation/DEVELOPMENT.md

 In the root directory, there are `make *-all` tasks that run the respective task in all codebases of the mono-repo.
 The `make *-open` targets run in all codebases containing uncommitted changes.
-The `make *-changed` targets run in all codebases containing changes compared to the master branch.
+The `make *-changed` targets run in all codebases containing changes compared to the main branch.
 The `make *-affected` targets run in all codebases affected by changes in the current branch: code bases with changes and their downstream dependencies.